Virtual Accelerator— ONESIXONE Founders Program

 Why did we start this program?

-The co-founders of ONESIXONE Group have all started startups in the past and we all have a burning passion for startups and education.
+The partners at ONESIXONE Ventures have a burning passion for startups and education.
 This program is the intersection of those two things.
 This is also the largest problem we feel that we have a pretty good shot at solving.

 What is the time commitment like?

-You are expected to be spending most of your waking hours working on your product/company.
+Aside from college class work and/or your job, you are expected to be spending most of your waking hours working on your product/company.
 10 weeks is a short amount of time, but a significant amount of progress can be made if the founders work very hard.
-As far as the weekly events our program has, the time commitment is a total maximum of about 5 hours per week with a minimum of 10-minutes per week.
+As far as the weekly events our program has, the time commitment is a total maximum of about 3 hours per week with a minimum of 10-minutes per week.
 These events are outlined below:

 How will I be monitored?

-We started hosting networking events in early 2017 and they quickly became very popular amongst Gainesville’s startup community.
-A year ago, my co-founders and I got together to double down on our mission to help startups succeed.
-We started hosting roundtables and began talks of building our incubator.
-In March 2020, in response to COVID-19 forcing all of our in-person events to be cancelled, we launched the ONESIXONE Report.
-Finally, with the corona virus killing plans for our in-person incubator in Summer 2020, we decided to make it entirely remote.
+We started hosting networking events in early 2017 in Gainesville, FL — and they quickly became very popular for startup founders in the region.
+We started hosting roundtables and began talks of building an accelerator.
+In March 2020, in response to COVID-19 forcing all of our in-person events to be cancelled, we decided to launch a virtual accelerator.
 We know that even in this time of uncertainty, many investors are still looking for great startups to fund and many of them have already started doing so through zoom.

 To learn more, visit http://onesixonegroup.com